Wizard Island (album)

 Wizard Island is the fourth album by The Jeff Lorber Fusion, released in 1980.
 The album was both Lorber's and the group's first to reach number one on the US Jazz Album chart.
+This album was Kenny G's 1st album with a major-label act.
+He played on the JLF follow-up album in 1981 and then went solo in 1982.

 Track listing

 All tracks written by Jeff Lorber, except "Fusion Juice", written by Kenny G.